Betti and Hodge numbers of configuration spaces of a punctured elliptic curve from its zeta functions: Proof of Theorem

 \

-We may assume that all of $k_{1}, \dots, k_{b}, l_{1}, \dots, l_{c}$ are distinct because otherwise such an element is $0$ from grade-commutativity or some of the relations we have above.
+We may assume that all of $k_{1}, \dots, k_{b}, l_{1}, \dots, l_{c}$ are distinct because otherwise such an element is $0$ by graded commutativity or some of the relations we have above.
 In this section, we provide various lemmas about such elements that will help us prove Theorem \ref{main2}.

 \

 \begin{lem} For any $r \geq 2$, we have

 \